rehno-lindeque/adt.js/README.markdown

 *Note: Unfortunately there are number of libraries calling themselves adt.js right now.
 By rights the first library to coin the name appears to be the one by Sjoerd Visscher.
-Please feel free to suggest an alternate name for this library if you have one in mind!*
+Please help by suggesting an alternate name for this library if you have one in mind!*

 ## Appendix